boo1ean/NordCms/README.md

 	'widgetHeadingTemplate'=>'<h3 class="heading">\{heading\}</h3>',
 	// the template to use for page titles 'pageTitleTemplate'=>'\{title\} | \{appName\}',
+	// the application layout to use with the cms 'appLayout'=>'application.views.layouts.main',
 	// the name of the error flash message categories 'flashError'=>'error',
 	'flashInfo'=>'info',